simontaen/Passions/Notes.md

 * Stuck in processing on server, why?
 How should the App react?

 ## General Functionality
-* Assertion failures when using the PVC (see crash logs), crash when sliding
-	* Take out the assert on swiping (check the crashlog shortly before 12)
 * Show an [MBProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
 	* when loading albums from Parse (all Timeline instances), or a splash screen?
 		* make sure swipeHint can only be displayed after the loading is done
-	* when loading tracks
+	* when loading tracks (actually remove it, rename tracks to items)
-* Use AFNetworkReachabilityManager to check if you should show a MBProgressHUD
 * Use AFNetworkActivityIndicatorManager.h to better show network activity (loading images)

 ### Spotify Integration